plotly/dash-pivottable/CONTRIBUTING.md

-# Contributing to Dash Cytoscape
+# Contributing to Dash Pivottable

 Thank you for your interesting in contributing to this open-source project!
 Make sure that you have read and understood our [code of conduct](CODE_OF_CONDUCT.md).